JulienBalestra/computor/readme.md

 ## Contributors

-*Note the srcs/sample.py (and associate srcs/tests/test_sample.py) is a community draft used to get the coding guidelines*
+*Note the srcs/sample.py (and associate srcs/tests/test_sample.py) is a community draft used to get the coding guidelines* by :

 * Julie Rossi
 * Umi Lefebvre